giankdiluvi/madmix/examples/README.md

 ## Defining a target log probability

-Each Jupyter notebook defines a log pmf function for the discrete target distribution.
+Each Jupyter notebook defines a vectorized log pmf function for the discrete target distribution.
 This function simultaneously returns either the joint pmf or the full conditionals (given an axis input).
-If you wish to implement your own target log pmf for an M-dimensional problem, the general format for it is this:
+If you wish to implement your own target log pmf for an M-dimensional problem where the m-th variable takes values in {1,...,Km}, the general format for it is this:

 ```
 def lp(x,axis=None):
-    # compute the M-variate log joint and conditional target pmfs
+    # Compute the M-variate log joint and conditional target pmfs
+    # The input contains d different M-dimensional points and this fn should be vectorized
     #
-    # inputs:
+    # Inputs:
     #    x    : (M,d) array with state values
     #    axis : int, full conditional to calculate; returns joint if None
-    # outputs:
+    # Outputs:
-    #   lprb : if axis is None, (d,) array with log joint; else, (d,K1) array with d conditionals
+    #   lprb : if axis is None, (d,) array with log joint; else, (d,Km) array with d conditionals

     if axis==None:
         # define the log joint and assign it to lprb